jazsakr/jazsakr.github.io/_pages/random-tip.md

 </style>

 <script>
+  // This listener waits for the entire HTML document to be loaded and ready. document.addEventListener('DOMContentLoaded', () => {

     // 1.
-Get the tips from Jekyll's data file into a JavaScript array.
-  // The 'jsonify' filter correctly formats the data for JavaScript. const tips = {{ site.data.tips | jsonify }};
+Get the tips from Jekyll's data file. const tips = {{ site.data.tips | jsonify }};

     // 2.
-Get references to the HTML elements we need to interact with. const tipContainer = document.getElementById('tip-container');
+Get references to the HTML elements. const tipContainer = document.getElementById('tip-container');
     const newTipButton = document.getElementById('new-tip-button');

     // 3.
 A function to pick and display a random tip. function displayRandomTip() {
-    // Generate a random index number based on the array's length. const randomIndex = Math.floor(Math.random() * tips.length);
+      const randomIndex = Math.floor(Math.random() * tips.length);
-    // Set the text of our container to the randomly selected tip. tipContainer.textContent = tips[randomIndex];
+      tipContainer.textContent = tips[randomIndex];
     }

     // 4.
-Add a 'click' event listener to the button. newTipButton.addEventListener('click', displayRandomTip);
+Add the 'click' event listener to the button. newTipButton.addEventListener('click', displayRandomTip);

     // 5.
-Display the first random tip when the page loads. document.addEventListener('DOMContentLoaded', displayRandomTip);
+Display the first random tip when the page loads. displayRandomTip();
+  });
 </script>